1994 sorrel Paint gelding

 Farley and three other horses were seized by Animal Control after being moved from another county to evade law enforcement.
 These horses were badly neglected, starved, and in desperate need of veterinary care.
 Sadly, a mare that was seized with this group was humanely euthanized by animal control due to her poor condition.
 These horses were part of a large herd living together in a barren, overgrazed pasture in King County.
 They were housed with multiple other horses in a heavily over-grazed paddock, and they were sporadically fed poor quality hay in insufficient amounts.
 None of the seized horses appear to have been capable of fending off younger and equally hungry horses to get to their food.

-Farley is a 25 year old red roan breeding stock paint gelding with a BCS of 2 .
-He came in very thin, with muscle wasting, stiffness, swollen limbs, problems with his eyes, including puffiness and clear discharge, and a possible squamous cell carcinoma on his muzzle.
+Farley came in very thin, with muscle wasting, stiffness, swollen limbs, problems with his eyes, including puffiness and clear discharge, and a possible squamous cell carcinoma on his muzzle.
 His teeth were also neglected, with sharp points and minimal grinding surfaces remaining.
-Because of this, the vet has recommended that his diet should consist mainly of soaked pelleted mashes, along with small servings of alfalfa hay.
-After 30 days of care in animal control custody, Farley is still moving slowly and stiffly, but he’s gaining weight and looking healthier.
+Because of this, the vet recommended his diet consist mainly of soaked pelleted mashes, along with small servings of alfalfa hay.
+On this improved diet, Farley’s health and weight improved.
+He still shows the effect of his neglect, and his mobility is limited.
+But he’s been adopted, and now happily resides as a friend to SAFE alumni Pyrhha.
+His adoptive “mom” Sandy keeps a close eye on his comfort levels to ensure that his quality of life remains high.

 Farley has settled in well here at Safe Harbor Stables.
 We have gotten to know and love his gentle personality and sweet nickers.
 Although he is shy, he does seem to enjoy the company of people and will seek out attention from his caretakers.
 He and Butter are quite the pair and can be seen grooming each other in turnout much of the time.